How Long Do Hot Tub Covers Last?

 Why do hot tub covers fail?

-Without a doubt, the biggest killer of hot tub covers is UV radiation from the sun.
-It can severely damage the vinyl making it more likely to crack and split.
-You can use a UV protecting spray on the upper surfaces of the cover from time to time to help reduce this damage from UV radiation.
+Undoubtedly, the biggest killer of hot tub covers is UV radiation from the sun.
+It can severely damage the vinyl, making it more likely to crack and split.
+You can use a UV-protecting spray on the upper surfaces of the cover from time to time to help reduce this damage from UV radiation.

 Hot tub chemicals inevitably affect the hot tub covers over time.
-Chlorine and other chemicals can give off strong chemical vapors that can be quite harsh on the materials that hot tub covers are made from.
+Chlorine and other chemicals can give off strong chemical vapors that can be quite harsh on the materials from which hot tub covers are made.
 It is a good idea to remove the cover and wash it down with fresh water to remove any chemicals from time to time.

 Misuse is another big reason why hot tub covers can fail, particularly if they are slid off of the hot tub and allowed to land heavily on the ground.
 This can cause damage to the edges and corners.
 Using a hot tub lifter can solve this.